yjl9903/vite-plugin-sharedworker/README.md

 ## Usage

-Create a directory used for shared workers (default is `./worker/`).
-All the scripts in this directory will be transformed as RPC shared worker.
+All the scripts which endswith `.sharedworker.ts` or `.sharedworker.js` will be transformed as RPC shared worker.

 You can just write functions and export them like what you usually do.